Jose1102/IETI-Lab2-spring-boot-data-mongodb/README.md

 **Learning Objectives**

-- Explain what MongoDB is.
+- Explain what MongoDB is .
 - Explain the difference between SQL and NoSQL.
 - Create a MongoDB Cluster on Atlas.
 - Connect your Spring Boot project with a MongoDB Cluster.